Your journey to energy efficiency starts here

 The impact of the food & beverage service sector

-• The food and beverage service sector is the largest sector within the hospitality industry.
-It includes more than 2500 cafes, restaurants, food trucks, pubs and bars, fast-food outlets and nightclubs.
+- The food and beverage service sector is the largest sector within the hospitality industry.
+It includes around 25,000 cafes, restaurants, food trucks, pubs and bars, fast-food outlets and nightclubs.

-• Data from Hospitality New Zealand shows that the Aotearoa hospitality sector accounts for about 2% of the country's GDP, generating around $6.4 billion.
-It employs approximately 145,000 people, with a large share working in cafes and restaurants.
+- Data from Hospitality New Zealand shows that the Aotearoa hospitality sector accounts for about 2% of the country's GDP, generating around $6.4 billion.
+It employs approximately 165,000 people, or 6% of all New Zealand workers.

-These dedicated tools and resources have been designed by industry experts especially for the heavy freight sector.
+These dedicated tools and resources have been designed by industry experts especially for the food & beverage sector.

-This pathway will identify, measure, optimise and reduce fuel and energy demand in your fleet.
+This pathway will identify, measure, optimise and reduce energy demand in your business.
 Work your way through them at your own pace, put the lessons into practice, and start seeing results.

 3 steps to reduce your carbon footprint

-The Heavy Freight Sector Pathway starts with energy efficiency.
+The Food & Beverage Sector Pathway starts with energy efficiency.
 The end goal is to move away from fossil fuels, but by first taking steps to improve existing processes, equipment and operations, your transition will be more efficient and more cost effective.

 Step 1: Measure emissions and set targets